DigiKlausur/e2xgrader/docs/source/user_docs/exchange/base_exchange.rst

    # Activate the personalized outbound
    c.Exchange.personalized_outbound = True

 Personalized Feedback
 ---------------------

+The feedback directory is the directory where students fetch their feedback from.
+This is activated by default.
 Similar to the personalized outbound, there is an option for personalized feedback.
 This makes sure students can only read their feedback directory.
+To configure the personalized feedback, add the following to your `nbgrader_config.py`:

 .. code-block:: python